 What bothers me most is that when news broke of the death of the Israeli teenagers, the internet lit up with your standard “stand with Israel” cheers, yet whenever Israel is the agent of aggression or retaliation, things go silent.
 The only voices who speak up are a few brave souls who are willing to be castigated by other Christians for having the courage to stand up against the violence and oppression of the nation state of Israel.

 Why do we do this?
 Why does Israel get a free pass in doing whatever they want?
 They bulldoze communities so they can build illegal settlements, and we say and do nothing.
 They systematically use violence and oppression over their neighbors, and yet we say and do nothing.
 When things over heat, they retaliate—burning children alive, and we say and do nothing.

 Why?
 Why would we be so foolish as to completely ignore behavior on the part of Israel that would in any other circumstance result in international sanctions or worse?

-Let’s say modern Israel IS a continuation of the Old Testament kingdom (with the noticeable absence of a king).
+Let’s say modern Israel IS a continuation of the Old Testament kingdom (with the noticeable absence of a king or a temple).
 Let’s say the new covenant promised by Jeremiah and inaugurated by Jesus didn’t bring the old covenant to completion.
 Let’s say God didn’t expand the definition of Israel (in a spiritual sense—that is, his chosen people) to include Gentiles alongside Jews.
 Let’s say the dispensationalists are right.